lewismj/tiki_scala/docs/src/main/tut/datastructures/point.md

 The Point class is used in the clustering algorithms.
 At present just representing 2D points, for basic graph clustering algorithms.

-The [spire](https://github.com/non/spire) library is used for the `Real` computable real number implementation.

 Together will a number of utility functions within the companion object, such as orderings`YXOrdering` and `CCWOrdering`, these allow sorting by _y_ then _x_ value and counter clockwise about an origin point.